Bibhas-Das/LoRa-Chat/README.md

-Here's your content rewritten in **plain text format** while keeping the structure, lists, and tables readable — suitable for a `README.md` on GitHub or any documentation:

----

 # **LoRa-Chat**

 Wireless communication using a low-power LoRa module operating on a radio frequency band, with a range of up to 15 km.